joelverhagen/azurite-sample/README.md

 See the GitHub Actions workflow file [`.github/workflows/test.yml`](.github/workflows/test.yml) for CI sample.

-See [`StorageTests.cs`](StorageTests.cs) for a sample of how to use Azurite in some .NET tests.
+See [`tests/StorageTests.cs`](tests/StorageTests.cs) for a sample of how to use Azurite in some .NET tests.
 The sample uses C# and xUnit.